DATA PROCESSING ADDENDUM

-BY EXECUTING AN ORDER FORM AND/OR STATEMENT OF WORK THAT REFERENCES THIS DATA PROCESSING ADDENDUM (“DPA”, TOGETHER WITH THE TERMS AND CONDITIONS, THIS “AGREEMENT”), YOU AGREE YOU HAVE READ AND ARE BOUND BY THE TERMS OF THIS DPA, WHICH IS INCORPORATED IN AND FORMS A PART OF THE AGREEMENT.
+BY EXECUTING AN ORDER FORM AND/OR STATEMENT OF WORK THAT REFERENCES THIS DATA PROCESSING ADDENDUM (“DPA” OR “ADDENDUM”, TOGETHER WITH Forma’S MASTER TERMS AND CONDITIONS, THIS “AGREEMENT”), YOU AGREE YOU HAVE READ AND ARE BOUND BY THE TERMS OF THIS DPA, WHICH IS INCORPORATED IN AND FORMS A PART OF THE AGREEMENT.
 IF YOU ARE ENTERING INTO THIS AGREEMENT ON BEHALF OF A COMPANY OR OTHER LEGAL ENTITY, YOU REPRESENT THAT YOU HAVE THE AUTHORITY TO BIND SUCH ENTITY TO THIS AGREEMENT, IN WHICH CASE THE TERM “CUSTOMER” WILL REFER TO SUCH ENTITY.
-IF YOU DO NOT HAVE SUCH AUTHORITY, OR IF YOU DO NOT AGREE WITH THIS AGREEMENT, YOU MUST NOT ACCEPT THIS AGREEMENT AND MAY NOT USE THE TWIC PLATFORM.
+IF YOU DO NOT HAVE SUCH AUTHORITY, OR IF YOU DO NOT AGREE WITH THIS AGREEMENT, YOU MUST NOT ACCEPT THIS AGREEMENT AND MAY NOT USE THE Forma PLATFORM.
 IN THE EVENT OF A CONFLICT BETWEEN THE TERMS OF THE AGREEMENT AND THIS DPA, THE TERMS OF THE DPA WILL APPLY.

-This DPA is made as of the Effective Date of the Agreement between Twic, Inc., a Delaware corporation, DBA Forma, with a place of business at 47000 Warm Springs Blvd, Suite 1-170, Fremont, CA 94539 (“Forma”), and the Customer identified in the applicable Order Form (“Customer”).
+This DPA is made as of the Effective Date of the Agreement between Forma, Inc. DBA Forma, a Delaware corporation with a place of business at 47000 Warm Springs Blvd, Suite 1-170, Fremont, CA 94539 (“Forma”), and the Customer identified in the applicable Order Form (“Customer”).

 HOW THIS DPA APPLIES

-Because such processing may, from time to time, require the maintenance and implementation of appropriate technical and organizational safeguards, and because such processing may, from time to time, involve the transfer of Personal Data from the European Union to the United States, Customer and Forma have agreed to execute this DPA in order to ensure that adequate safeguards are established with respect to the protection of Personal Data.
+Because such processing may, from time to time, require the maintenance and implementation of appropriate technical and organizational safeguards, and because such processing may, from time to time, involve the transfer of Personal Data from the European Economic Area (EEA) and/or United Kingdom (UK) to the United States, Customer and Forma have agreed to execute this DPA in order to ensure that adequate safeguards are established with respect to the protection of Personal Data.

-1.1 “Applicable Data Protection Law” means privacy and data protection laws, regulations, and decisions by a supervisory authority or other applicable governmental entity applicable to Customer or Forma, respectively.
+- “Applicable Data Protection Law” means privacy and data protection laws, regulations, and binding decisions by a Supervisory Authority or other applicable governmental entity applicable to Customer or Forma, respectively.

-1.5 “Standard Contractual Clauses” mean the standard data protection clauses annexed to the EU Commission Implementing Decision 2021/914 of June 4, 2021 for the transfer of personal data to processors established in third countries which do not ensure an adequate level of data protection, as described in Article 46 of the GDPR.
+- “Standard Contractual Clauses” mean the standard data protection clauses annexed to the EU Commission Implementing Decision 2021/914 of June 4, 2021 for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council.

-1.6 “Security Practices Summary” means summary documentation of Forma’s security practices (including without limitation third-party security attestations and certifications, as applicable) that Forma makes generally available to its customers, as may be updated by Forma from time to time.
-A copy of the Security Practices Summary, current as of the DPA Effective Date, is incorporated into Appendix 2 of Schedule 1 of this DPA.
+- “Security Practices Summary” means summary documentation of Forma’s security practices (including without limitation third-party security attestations and certifications, as applicable) that Forma makes generally available to its customers, as may be updated by Forma from time to time.
+A copy of the Security Practices Summary, current as of the DPA Effective Date, is incorporated into Appendix 2 to this DPA.

-1.7 “Subprocessor” means third party sub-contractors Forma may retain from time to time that provide services to Forma necessary for Forma to perform its obligations under the Agreement.
+- “Subprocessor” means a third party sub-contractor Forma may retain from time to time that Processes Personal Data to provide services to Forma necessary for Forma to perform its obligations under the Agreement.

 3. Processing of Personal Data.
 With respect to the processing of Personal Data, Forma will:

-3.4 disclose Personal Data only pursuant to Customer’s instructions for the purpose of providing the services under the Agreement and to those of Forma’s personnel who have a “need-to-know” in order to fulfill Forma’s obligations under the Agreement and who are subject to written confidentiality agreements that obligate them to use and protect such Personal Data as required under the Agreement and this DPA, and for no other purpose;
+- ensure that those of Forma’s personnel who process Personal Data have a “need-to-know” such Personal Data in order to fulfill Forma’s obligations under the Agreement and are subject to confidentiality obligations to use and protect such Personal Data as required under the Agreement and this DPA;

-3.5 promptly notify Customer upon Forma’s or its Subprocessors’ receipt of any request, dispute or claim directly from a Data Subject (including, without limitation, requests related to the exercise of that Data Subject’s rights under Applicable Data Privacy Law with respect to Personal Data), and to refrain from responding to such request, dispute or claim unless and until Customer provides written consent to such response to Forma;
+- promptly notify Customer upon Forma’s or its Subprocessors’ receipt of any request, dispute or claim directly from a Data Subject (including, without limitation, requests related to the exercise of that Data Subject’s rights under Applicable Data Privacy Law with respect to Personal Data), and not respond to such request, dispute or claim unless and until Customer provides written consent to such response to Forma;

-3.6 notify Customer without undue delay (and in no case later than the statutory maximum for notification under Applicable Data Protection Law) if Forma or its Subprocessors reasonably suspects or have reason to know of any accidental or unlawful destruction or accidental loss, alternation, or unauthorized disclosure or access of Personal Data that presents a material risk to the rights of data subjects (a “Data Breach”) or of any processing of Personal Data in a manner inconsistent with the terms of the Agreement and this DPA, and to provide reasonable assistance to Forma with respect to any Data Breach (including without limitation cooperating with Customer with respect to notification of Supervisory Authorities and communicating to Data Subjects regarding a Data Breach);
+- notify Customer without undue delay (and in no case later than is required under Applicable Data Protection Law) if Forma or its Subprocessors reasonably suspects or knows of any accidental or unlawful destruction or accidental loss, alteration, or unauthorized disclosure or access of Personal Data (a “Data Breach”), and , taking into account the nature of Forma’s processing and the information available to Forma, provide reasonable assistance to Customer with respect to any Data Breach (including without limitation cooperating with Customer with respect to notification of Supervisory Authorities and communicating to Data Subjects regarding a Data Breach);

-3.7 provide reasonable assistance to Customer where processing performed by Forma is relevant to a data protection impact assessment being conducted by Forma;
+- provide reasonable assistance to Customer where processing performed by Forma is relevant to a data protection impact assessment or prior consultation with a Supervisory Authority;

-3.10 upon notice by Customer, where Customer has determined Forma is no longer processing data in accordance with the Agreement and this DPA, take reasonable and appropriate steps to stop and remediate such unauthorized processing.
+- upon notice by Customer, where Customer has reasonably determined Forma is no longer processing data in accordance with the Agreement and this DPA, take reasonable and appropriate steps to stop and remediate such unauthorized processing;

 4. Standard Contractual Clauses.